UniReps/unireps.github.io/_posts/2025-10-25-jepa-daam_fsqvae.md

 **Training procedure:**

-The encoder parameters receive learning rate 0.0 (effectively frozen), while decoder parameters receive the standard learning rate.
+The encoder parameters and decoder parameters receive the standard learning rate.
 A separate optimizer is used for the discriminators with half the generator learning rate.
 During each training step, the generator is updated with the combined reconstruction, STFT, and GAN losses.
 After a warmup period of 5000 steps, the discriminators are updated every step using detached reconstructions to prevent gradients flowing back to the generator.

 **Loss weights:**
 - $\lambda_{\text{stft}} = 2.0$